Fuel truck fire at Trail airport - BC Local News

 The truck holds approximately 3,000 litres of fuel and while damage to the truck was extensive, the insulation around the fuel tank itself ensured the fuel did not ignite.

-“It is believed that the fire started in the engine and may have been a result of a failed block heater,” confirmed the city’s Andrea Jolly.
+“It is believed that the fire started in the engine and may have been a result of a failed block heater,” confirmed Andrea Jolly, communications representative of the City of Trail.

 “A full investigation will be conducted to determine the exact cause.”